juhasev/sample-ninja-help/edit-datavariable-options.md

 ### Editing option labels
 Here you can create / delete option labels.
 The option label is what you want to call the option internally, this text will never be displayed to the panelists.
-Panelists will see localized question instead.
+Panelists will see localized questions instead.
 You can see the question setup under the **LOCALIZATIONS** tab.

 ### Re-ordering option labels
 You can re-order data variables by dragging and dropping from the drag handle.